 MS and its treatments can be classified into several subtypes of MS. The classification of subtypes is done for the prognosis of multiple sclerosis, to determine the future course of the disease, and to take therapeutic decisions.
 There are four standardized subtype definitions:

 4. Progressive –Relapsing Multiple Sclerosis

-In Relapsing Remitting Multiple Sclerosis is characterized by unpredictable relapses followed by periods of months to years of relative quiet (remission) with no new signs of disease activity.
-Relapsing Remitting Multiple Sclerosis form accounts for about 80% of individuals suffering from MS. Herbal Treatment for Relapsing-Remitting Multiple Sclerosis is considered the best type of treatment for MS.
+- Relapsing-Remitting Multiple Sclerosis is characterized by unpredictable relapses followed by periods of months to years of relative quiet (remission) with no new signs of disease activity.
+Relapsing-Remitting Multiple Sclerosis form accounts for about 80% of individuals suffering from MS. Herbal Treatment for Relapsing-Remitting Multiple Sclerosis is considered the best type of treatment for MS.

-4. Progressive Relapsing MS- These patients are individuals who, from onset, not only have a steady neurological decline but also suffer clear superimposed attacks.
-This is the least common of all sub types affecting about 5% of individuals suffering from MS.
+4. Progressive Relapsing MS- These patients are individuals who, from the onset, not only have a steady neurological decline but also suffer clear superimposed attacks.
+This is the least common of all subtypes affecting about 5% of individuals suffering from MS.